-- 1) The underlying clays are moderately plastic to highly plastic.
-Structures or pavements supported on or within these soils will be subjected to potential vertical movements on the order of 3 to 4 1⁄2 inches. - 2) The strengths of the underlying soils are adequate to support the proposed new pavements. - 3) Based on the stratigraphy observed at this site, the final street subgrade is anticipated to be in the clay subgrades.
-The final street subgrade should be verified by InTEC at the time of construction. - 4) Ground water was not encountered in the borings at the time of drilling.
+- 1) The site is underlain by plastic to highly plastic clays.
+Structures supported on or within these soils will be subjected to potential vertical movements on the order of 3 1⁄2 to 4 1⁄2 inches. - 2) The strengths of the underlying soils are adequate to support the proposed new streets. - 3) Based on the stratigraphy observed at this site, the final street subgrade is anticipated to be in the clay strata.
+The final street subgrade should be verified by InTEC at the time of construction. - 4) Ground water was not encountered in the borings / test pits at the time of field investigation.